 No, Repatha isn’t a statin.
 Instead, it belongs to a group of drugs called PCSK9 inhibitors.
 And it works differently than statins do.

 Repatha isn’t approved to treat high triglycerides.
 Rather, it’s approved to lower a type of cholesterol called low-density lipoprotein (LDL) in certain people.
-It’s also approved to decrease the risk of heart attack, stroke, or the need for heart surgery in certain people.
+It’s also approved to decrease the risk of heart attack or stroke and decrease the need for heart surgery in certain people.
 To learn more about Repatha’s uses, see the “What is Repatha used for?” section below.

 If you have more questions about Repatha or the conditions it treats, talk with your doctor.

 Who makes Repatha?
-Does the maker offer any reviews on their drug?
+Does the maker offer any reviews on its drug?

 Repatha is made by a pharmaceutical company called Amgen.
-This company offers many patient stories on their website from people who’ve taken Repatha.
+This company offers patient stories on its website from people who’ve taken Repatha.

 Does Repatha cause weight loss, hair loss, or pancreatitis?

-In some cases, you may take Repatha together with other drugs to treat high cholesterol.
+Your doctor may prescribe Repatha together with other drugs to treat high cholesterol.
 It’s possible that the other medications may cause these side effects.

 If you have weight loss, hair loss, or pancreatitis while you’re taking Repatha, talk with your doctor.
-They may be able to find out what’s causing it.
-And they’ll recommend treatment if needed.
+They may be able to find out what’s causing it and recommend treatment if needed.

 Will Repatha cause liver or kidney problems?
 Does it lead to increased liver enzyme levels?

-Keep in mind, other medications used for cholesterol treatment may cause liver or kidney problems.
+Keep in mind that other medications used for cholesterol treatment may cause liver or kidney problems.
 This includes statin drugs.
 But Repatha isn’t a statin.